Go West, Young Mantis

 Next to the Delphic oracle, the most important form of divination in classical Greece was extispicy.

-Indeed the importance of the rite can be gauged by the fact that it was also part of the preparation for a consultation with the famous oracle.
-Additionally, just as in the Ezekiel passage about Nabû-kudurri-usur I quoted in Part 2A, divination was most commonly performed before and during military campaigns where it was termed in Greek σφάγιον (sphágion, “sacrifice”), governing weighty issues such as when to begin a march, who was to command, etc.
+Indeed, the importance of the rite can be gauged by the fact it was also part of the preparation for a consultation with the famous oracle.
+Additionally, just as in the Ezekiel passage about Nabû-kudurri-usur I quoted in the previous Part, divination was most commonly performed before and during military campaigns where it was termed in Greek σφάγιον (sphágion, “sacrifice”), governing weighty issues such as when to begin a march, who was to command, etc.

 The Greeks themselves assigned the origin of extispication as of augury to mythical figures, to Delphos son of Poseidon, to Prometheus, to Sisyphos or Orpheus; and among the peoples supposed by antiquity to have invented the art are Etruscans, Egyptians, Cyprians, Cilicians, or Chaldeans.

-The abovementioned Titan as the source of the art figures in Prometheus Bound as one of the gifts given to the mortals along with fire, which again reinforces its importance:⁴
+The abovementioned Titan as the source of the art figures in Prometheus Bound as a gift given to the mortals along with fire, which again reinforces its importance:⁵

 [] σπλάγχνων τε λειότητα, καί χροιν τίνα